worldline/angular-training/docs/src/en/tooling.md

 ### Node.js
 Angular requires a [current, active LTS, or maintenance LTS version](https://nodejs.org/en/about/releases/) of Node.js.
-An Angluar <-> Node compatibility table is available [here](https://angular.dev/reference/versions#actively-supported-versions).
+An Angular <-> Node compatibility table is available [here](https://angular.dev/reference/versions#actively-supported-versions).

 To install node.js, you can follow one of the following approach:
 - For macOS or Linux or WSL based installations, it is preferable to use [nvm](https://github.com/nvm-sh/nvm) instead of a standalone node.js installation.